miguelVicencio/TheNews/ReadMe.md

 # The news Project

-Android Project to show a list of News
+Android Project to show a list of News in the cellphone App

 ## Class Model